CGCookie/blender-addon-updater/README.md

   print("You need to check for an update first")
 ```

 **Update to a target version of the addon** *(Perform the necessary error checking, updater.tags will == [] if a check has not yet been performed or releases are not found.
-Master will be inserted as the first entry if `updater.include_master == True`.
+Additional direct branch downloads will be inserted as the first entries if `updater.include_branches == True`.
 Pass in a function object function_obj to run code once the updater has finished if desired, or pass in None)*

 ```
 tag_version = updater.tags[2] # or otherwise select a valid tag